The evolution of Content Management Systems

 CMSs are software applications that store and manage digital content such as blogs, webpage content and video.
 They allow multiple contributors to create, modify and publish through several different back-end user accounts.
+Providing a user-friendly way to manage and organise digital content, content management systems to manage their online presence without needing to be a technical expert.
+In an increasingly online world, this is what makes content management systems essential for businesses.

-CMSs are sometimes confused with Digital Asset Management systems (DAMs), due to the similarity in some of their applications, and because some CMSs have now evolved into Digital Experience Platforms (DXPs).
+CMSs are sometimes confused with Digital Asset Management systems (DAMs) due to the similarity in some of their applications and because some CMSs have now evolved into Digital Experience Platforms (DXPs).
 But while CMSs – and DXPs – manage content, DAMs are responsible for managing assets like artwork and logos.
 Read our digital asset management systems (DAMS) explained blog to learn more.

 Traditional CMS structures

-When websites became widespread in the late 1990s and early 2000s, their design and architecture was much simpler.
+When websites became widespread in the late 1990s and early 2000s, their design and architecture were much simpler.
 Consequently, the relationship between users and digital technologies was much more binary.
 This meant that traditional CMS structures were much simpler back then.

 For example, you would present a webpage in a basic format, with the odd image included – of poor quality and size from a design perspective – as a way of getting your business and its details ‘on the web’.
 So, a traditional CMS – although we might not have called it that back then – was fit for purpose.
 It acted as a simple and fast way of publishing digital content.